instructure/instructure-ui/packages/ui-icons/README.md

 - Verify that the art-boards are exported as SVG to the `/src/__svg__` directory.
 There should be directories for each variant based on the art-board names.

-- Run `yarn start:watch` from the repository root directory to start the local server and check the generated output.
+- Run `yarn dev` from the repository root directory to start the local server and check the generated output.

 - Verify icons display correctly by checking under `iconography` in the main nav